Toll in Belarus

 What is a toll (requirement)?

-• Infrastructure: construction and maintenance of roads and motorways
+• Infrastructure: Construction and maintenance of roads and motorways

 • Road safety and traffic management: new technologies such as intelligent traffic systems or toll gantries

-• Environmental protection: expansion of noise barriers or measures to reduce emissions
+• Environmental protection: Expansion of noise barriers or measures to reduce emissions

-How is toll collected in Belarus?
+How is the toll collected in Belarus?

 The Europamaut team wishes you a pleasant journey!

-FAQ for your trip to Belarus
+FAQ about your trip to Belarus

 Is there a toll requirement in Belarus?

-Who must pay tolls in Belarus?
+Who has to pay the toll in Belarus?

-How are tolls paid in Belarus?
+How is the toll paid in Belarus?

 Are all roads in Belarus subject to tolls?